Washington Snapshot

 Public Policy Action Network

 In 2022, the Council will launch the Public Policy Action Network, a group of foundation leaders and staff using their voices, experiences, and networks to engage and educate federal elected officials to foster a policy environment in which philanthropy can thrive.
 As part of this Network, you will participate in monthly Policy Updates from the Council, assist with scheduling annual meetings with your members of Congress, and enjoy additional opportunities to engage with policymakers and be an advocate for foundations.
-Council members can join today.
+Council members can join today(link is external).

 Congress IconCongress Set to Keep Government Open Until February

-With government funding set to expire this week, both the House and Senate voted to pass a continuing resolution, which keeps the government open until February 18, 2022.
+With government funding set to expire this week, both the House and Senate voted to pass(link is external) a continuing resolution, which keeps the government open until February 18, 2022.
 Also included in the bill is an additional $7 billion for Afghan refugee resettlement.
 While passing a continuing resolution solves the problem of government funding in the short term, it also sets the stage for additional negotiations to come in February, when pundits speculate Congress will seek to pass an omnibus that funds the government through FY2022, which ends September 30, 2022.

 Executive & Regulatory News IconThe President's Democracy Summit: December 9-10

-President Biden will host the U.S. Summit for Democracy on December 9-10 for leaders from government, civil society, and the private sector.
+President Biden will host the U.S. Summit for Democracy(link is external) on December 9-10 for leaders from government, civil society, and the private sector.
 The Summit will focus on challenges and opportunities facing democracies and will provide a platform for leaders to announce both individual and collective commitments, reforms, and initiatives to defend democracy and human rights at home and abroad.

 Invited governments are being asked to develop commitments focused on strengthening their own democracies in three areas – fighting corruption, countering authoritarianism, and promoting human rights.
 A second Summit in 2022 will be convened to review progress made and forge a common path ahead.

 This year’s Summit will be virtual and can be viewed on the live stream on the State Department’s Summit for Democracy website.
 Of note, civil society organizations have independently coordinated virtual sessions around the Summit that will run December 2- 8.
-Learn how to register for these sessions and use #SummitForDemocracy on social media to promote the event.
+Learn how to register for these sessions(link is external) and use #SummitForDemocracy on social media to promote the event.

 Executive & Regulatory News IconYellen and Powell Testify on Economic Recovery

-This week, Treasury Secretary Janet Yellen and Federal Reserve Chairman Jerome Powell testified in both the House and Senate about the nation's current economic state.
+This week, Treasury Secretary Janet Yellen and Federal Reserve Chairman Jerome Powell testified in both the House(link is external) and Senate(link is external) about the nation's current economic state.
 Chairman Powell detailed challenges to the ongoing economic recovery, including the newly identified omicron COVID-19 variant, supply chain issues, and inflation.
 Secretary Yellen praised Congress’s recent passage of the bipartisan infrastructure framework and called for the Senate to pass the Build Back Better Act.
 She also echoed her earlier concerns about the debt limit.
 Without congressional action, the federal government is set to hit the debt ceiling later this month, which experts—including Secretary Yellen herself—have suggested would have severe negative implications for the economy.

 Executive & Regulatory News Icon